Learning Aims of the Course

 The course will be run on a full-time basis over one year.
 Teaching will take place on Thursdays from 10:00 to 17:00 and will be divided between two terms.
 The third term will be dedicated to dissertation preparation and writing.
 Please get in touch if you would like to see the full timetable.

 Students must complete core module 1, core module 2 (selecting three options from the six provided), and core module 3 - a 15,000 word dissertation in order to be awarded the full MA.

-- Module 1 can be undertaken as a standalone unit leading to a PGCert, the credit for which can be banked should the student wish to complete the MA at a later date (within a prescribed time frame) Please enquire for further details.
+- Module 1 and 2 can be undertaken as a standalone unit leading to a PGCert, the credit for which can be banked should the student wish to complete the MA at a later date (within a prescribed time frame) Please enquire for further details.

 Module 1: Theory and Practice in Garden and Landscape History (60 credits)

 The first term will showcase the huge variety of resources available to study garden and landscape history from archaeology, architecture, cartography, horticulture, manuscripts, paintings and other works of art, from the sixteenth century to the present day.

 - Resources for garden restoration (Hampton Court)